Quick Summary

 - Issues with autofill functionality and document setup

-- Platform can be slow at times, especially when trying to access large files
+- The platform can be slow at times, especially when trying to access large files

 - Challenges with customer support